Skip to main content

 Federal Medicaid rules impose a 60-month look-back period on asset transfers for nursing-home applicants.
 The idea is that applicants cannot give away assets to qualify; transfers within the look-back window can trigger a penalty period during which Medicaid does not pay for nursing-home care.

-California’s approach is more lenient.
-As part of the asset-limit reform, the look-back period was effectively eliminated for most non-MAGI Medi-Cal categories.
-Federal rules still bind certain applications, but in practice California has been more lenient about transfers than nearly any other state.
-That said: do not assume.
+California’s approach has been more lenient, and in practice the state has applied transfer penalties less aggressively than nearly any other state.
+Transfers made during the 2024 to 2025 no-limit window are not penalized.
+With the asset limit reinstated on January 1, 2026, the federal transfer rules continue to apply to certain applications.
+Do not assume.
 Before transferring assets, confirm current rules with a county worker, a HICAP counselor, or a certified elder-law attorney.
 Rules can change, and the federal rules technically still exist.

 Estate recovery, and why California is gentler.